 9 INTERNAL FIXTURES

 9.1 The cabinet shall be provided with minimum four shelves for nominal size 1 600, three shelves for nominal size 1 300 and two shelves for cabinets of nominal size 1 000.
-Shelf height shall be adjustable
+Shelf height shall be adjustable.

 9.2 A cabinet may also be provided with drawer unit fitted with any suitable lock.